Umuzi-org/ACN-syllabus/content/employability-sprint/course-conclusion/_index.md

 - A portfolio showcasing your skills
 - A well considered online presence / LinkedIn profile
 - New interview skills
-- Guidelines to create a job search to create a clear strategy to manage your focus in your job search
+- Guidelines to create a clear strategy to manage your focus in your job search

 ### We would appreciate your honest feedback